What Is Asbestos?

 Asbestos is fire resistant, durable, and cheap to produce.
 At first, the military used it to protect service members.
 Instead, many veterans now face a higher risk of developing mesothelioma, asbestosis, or lung cancer.

-The United States didn’t start removing asbestos products until the mid to late 1970s when lawmakers began to restrict asbestos.
-As a result, the removal of asbestos came long after the mineral was discovered to be harmful to humans.
+The United States didn’t start removing asbestos products until the mid to late 1970s when lawmakers began to restrict the carcinogen.
+As a result, the removal of the mineral came long after it was discovered to be harmful to humans.

 Around 3,300 people are diagnosed with mesothelioma each year.
 Nearly a third of those patients are veterans exposed to asbestos during their service.
 The latency period, or time it takes to develop symptoms after asbestos exposure, is typically between 10 and 50 years.
 For this reason, veterans are likely to be diagnosed with an asbestos-related disease.